-7 In any case in which the Commission on Ethics determines that the complaining party filed a malicious intent and with the knowledge that the complaint contains one or more false allegations, or with reckless disregard for whether the complaint contains material false allegations, the by the Commission on Ethics and/or the alleged violator.
-The determination by the Commission on
+In any case in which the Commission on Ethics determines that the complaining party filed a frivolous or groundless complaint as defined in section 57.105, Florida Statutes, or a complaint with malicious intent and with the knowledge that the complaint contains one or more false allegations, or with reckless disregard for whether the complaint contains material false allegations, the Commission on Ethics shall order the complaining party to pay any costs and attorney's fees incurred by the Commission on Ethics and/or the alleged violator.
+The determination by the Commission on Ethics regarding whether a complaint is frivolous or groundless shall be deemed conclusive.